 Terrestrial ecosystems provide a wide range of values—from biodiversity and carbon storage to clean water and recreational opportunities in interaction with social systems.
 Managing ecosystems to sustain these values requires understanding what values exist in a given ecosystem, their interactions with society and how they change over time and space.
 However, natural ecosystems and the social context within which they are embedded are inherently variable across scales—capturing the many ecosystem values presents a significant challenge.
 This unit will explore the principles of, and approaches to, ecosystem assessment and monitoring across both the biophysical and social domains.
 We will focus on developing practical skills in the design of social and biophysical assessments, data collection and the analysis of quantitative and qualitative data associated with natural resources and their management.
 Example assessment approaches include ecological monitoring, forest inventory, stakeholder analysis, participatory mapping and value-based conversations, among many others.
 We will draw on examples from a range of ecosystems around the world.

-This subject will involve practicals and a three-day, pre-semester field trip.
+This subject will involve practicals.

 Intended learning outcomes